Docs

 Metric page

-The metrics page is where you can view all of the metrics in your project.
-To navigate to the metrics page, click the Metrics link in the left sidebar.
+The metrics library is where you can view all of the metrics in your project.
+To navigate to the Metrics library, click the Metrics link in the left sidebar and select the Metrics library tab.

-Once on the metric page you should see all your metrics listed with information like the metric name, the current value of the metric, and a trend line if the metric is a timeseries metric.
+Once on the Metric library tab you should see all your metrics listed with information like the metric name, the current value of the metric, and a trend line if the metric is a timeseries metric.

 You can search for a specific metric by name using the search bar at the top of the page.
 You can also filter the metrics by label, data model, timeseries granularity using the filter bar at the top of the page.